By Aditya K. Sreenivasan

 Peer Reviewed

-In the late 1970s evidence began to emerge that a newly discovered pump, a H+/K+ ATPase in the gastric mucosa, was the final step in the process of acid secretion …
+In the late 1970s evidence began to emerge that a newly discovered pump, a H+/K+ ATPase in the gastric mucosa, was the final step in the process of acid …

 By Joshua Michael Lader, MD